frankburgs/main/notes/notes_aplus.md

 ## Video ports & cables
 - Digital or analog or both.
 Computers are digital devices that create digital signals that are sent to the grfx card where they are transmitted through a cable to a display.

-- DisplayPort : interface tech designed to connect high-end grfx-capable PCs, displays, & home theaters.
-Replaces both DVI & VGA for computer monitors.
+- DisplayPort (2006, Video Electronics Standards Association VESA) interface tech designed to connect high-end grfx-capable PCs, displays, & home theaters.
+High performance, replaces both DVI & VGA for computer monitors.
 20-pin connector for high-bandwidth video & audio.
 The mini is used in Apple.
 20 Gbps on V2.0.
-Can connect multiple monitors to single source with 1 cable.
+Can connect multiple monitors to single source with 1 cable, in addition to video can carry USB & audio data also.

 - Thunderbolt 1 or 2 : high-speed connection of peripherals such as hard drives, RAID arrays, network interfaces, can transmit HD video using DisplayPort protocol.
 - Thunderbolt 3 : Same connector as USB-C, twice bandwidth as 2, less power, can provide 2x 4x monitors with video.
 - Radio Corporation of America (RCA) : connectors have central plug with ring around it used to carry video or audio. (yellow video, red & white are L & R audio channels)

-### High-Definition Multimedia Interface (HDMI)
+### High-Definition Multimedia Interface (HDMI, 2002)
+- Uncompressed video & audio data through single cable.
 - 1 : standard
 - 2 : high-speed, 19-pin (can be smaller 19-pin Mini-HDMI port), developed for HDTV, digital features make it good for computers.
 Capable of high resolutions & capable of changing refresh rate to match the rate of source device input.
 2.0 Premium High Speed 18 Gbps and 2.1 Ultri High Speed up to 48 Gbps.
 1.4 required for 4k (& 8 k ?) signals.
 Type A standard, C mini, D micro.